Introduction to Hadoop in HDInsight: Big data processing and analysis in the cloud

-Get an overview of HDInsight components, common terminology, and scenarios, and see resources for using Hadoop in HDInsight.
+Get an introduction to the Hadoop ecosystem in HDInsight - components, common terminology, and scenarios.
+Also, find out about tutorials and resources for using Hadoop in HDInsight.

 Azure HDInsight deploys and provisions Apache Hadoop clusters in the cloud, providing a software framework designed to manage, analyze, and report on big data.
 The Hadoop core provides reliable data storage with the Hadoop Distributed File System (HDFS), and a simple MapReduce programming model to process and analyze, in parallel, the data stored in this distributed system.

 Big data refers to data being collected in ever-escalating volumes, at increasingly high velocities, and for a widening variety of unstructured formats and variable semantic contexts.